Caminho Fatima: Casa da Lima Reveals

 Day 5 – Sanctuary of Our Lady of Fátima (16 km) 3-4 hours

 One of the largest Catholic pilgrimage sites in the world.
 This sacred site honors the 1917 apparitions of the Virgin Mary to three shepherd children; Lúcia, Francisco, and Jacinta.
 These took place in Cova da Iria, a rural property once owned by Lúcia’s family, who later donated the land to the sanctuary.
 Five of the six apparitions occurred here, making it a place of deep spiritual significance.
-If you are on one of the days when Maria appeared, it is crowded, and full of vibes.
+If you are here on one of the days when Maria appeared, it is crowded, and full of vibes.
 Pilgrims arrive crying, laughing and full of emotions.
-However, if you are there on an ordinairy day, it is a large empty square.
+However, if you are there on an ordinary day, it is a large empty square.

 Now you’ll pass the village of the children and the places where they met de angels and Maria one time.